QLIC-meets/QLIC-meets.github.io/season3/README.md

 # QuIC-meets | Season 3 (May–August)
-Welcome to the QuIC-meets page.
+Welcome to the QLIC-meets page.